Breaking the Silence (organization)

-The organization's stated mission is "to break the silence" surrounding these military activities.
-Founded to collect testimony from 2000 to 2004 from troops who served in the Occupied Territories, the NGO has continued to operate.
-It has collected and published accounts related to succeeding operations in Gaza and other areas since that time.
+The organization's stated mission is to "break the silence" surrounding these military activities.
+Founded to collect testimony from 2000 to 2004 from troops who served in the occupied territories, the NGO has collected and published accounts related to Israeli military operations in the Gaza Strip and other areas since then.

-The NGO has been criticized for publishing anonymous accounts.
-In 2016, an investigative television program said it had "discovered in the testimonies – along with many important stories that have been verified – also exaggerations, mistakes in good faith and unfounded rumors."
-In court challenges to reveal its sources, BtS has won rulings to protect their confidentiality.

-Prime Minister Benjamin Netanyahu and some other senior political figures have repeatedly criticised the organization.
-His government tried to dissuade other governments from providing any funding to it.
-Netanyahu strongly criticised BtS in a speech to the Knesset in early 2015, and late in the year, the Education Minister proposed a bill blocking its speakers from state schools.
+Prime minister Benjamin Netanyahu and other senior political figures have repeatedly criticised the organization, and attempted to dissuade other countries from funding it.
 At the same time, some senior figures in the Israeli defense and security establishment have defended the NGO.
 For instance, General Amiram Levin said in 2015 that "Breaking the Silence strengthens the IDF and its morality."